James Ron - Home

 Early Career

-Born in the United States and raised in Israel, James began his professional career in Jerusalem as a journalist for the Associated Press, covering Middle East politics and the first Palestinian uprising.
-During this time, he completed his BA in political science at Stanford University, with earlier studies in Jerusalem and Tel Aviv.
+Born in the United States and raised in Israel, James served in the military from 1985 to 1988.
+He then worked in Jerusalem for the Associated Press, covering local politics and the first Palestinian uprising.
+While doing so, he studied at Israeli universities and then completed his BA at Stanford.

-In the 1990s, James joined Human Rights Watch as a consultant, where he led field research and authored in-depth reports on international humanitarian law violations in the West Bank, Gaza, and Turkey.
-He later conducted further war crimes investigations in Chechnya, Kosovo, and Nigeria.
+In the 1990s, James joined Human Rights Watch as a consultant, where he conducted research and authored reports on violations of international law in the West Bank, Gaza, Turkey, Nigeria, Kosovo, and Chechnya.

-In 1999, James earned his PhD in sociology from UC Berkeley, writing his dissertation on political violence in the former Yugoslavia and the Middle East.
-This became his first book, Frontiers and Ghettos: State Violence in Serbia and Israel (University of California Press), a comparative analysis of sovereignty, nationalism, and state repression.
+In 1999, James earned a PhD in sociology from UC Berkeley, where he wrote his dissertation on political violence in the former Yugoslavia and Israel/Palestine, which was published by the University of California Press in 2003 as Frontiers and Ghettos: State Violence in Serbia and Israel.

-James held research fellowships at the Brookings Institution and Brown University’s Watson Institute before joining Johns Hopkins University as a tenure-track professor.
+James held research fellowships at the Brookings Institution and Brown University before joining Johns Hopkins University as a tenure-track professor of sociology and political science.
 While there, he secured funding from the United States Institute of Peace to study natural resources and civil war.

-He later taught at Carleton University’s graduate school for international affairs, consulting for the Canadian government on the links between human rights abuses, conflict onset, transitional justice, and public health in war zones.
+From 2006 to 2011, James taught at the Norman Paterson School of International Affairs, Carleton University’s premier training program for aspiring civil servants and diplomats.
+He also consulted for the Canadian government on the links between human rights abuses, conflict onset, transitional justice, and public health research in war zones.

 Publications

-James’s academic research has appeared in a wide variety of leading journals, including International Organization, International Security, Human Rights Quarterly, World Development, Comparative Politics, Journal of Peace Research, and others.
+James’s research has appeared in a variety of journals, including International Organization, International Security, Human Rights Quarterly, World Development, Comparative Politics, Journal of Peace Research, and others.

-As a public commentator, James has published op-eds and essays in The New York Times, Le Monde, Washington Post, Los Angeles Times, Toronto Star, and many other outlets.
-In 2013, he co-founded Open Global Rights, a multilingual platform for global human rights commentary.
+James also published op-eds and essays in The New York Times, Le Monde, Washington Post, Los Angeles Times, Toronto Star, and many other outlets.
+These pieces focused on foreign policy and foreign aid, international NGO politics, political violence, human rights, and public opinion.

 Consulting

-He also volunteered with Life for a Child, a Type 1 diabetes charity affiliated with the International Diabetes Federation, after his son’s diagnosis at age two.
+He also volunteered with Life for a Child, a Type 1 diabetes charity affiliated with the International Diabetes Federation.

 Current Writing